 Missing associations cause problems throughout your entire organization.
 Your sales and marketing teams rely on accurately related records for context in sales conversations and account-based marketing applications.
 Customer support and success teams also miss important information, and analysis and reporting are skewed.
 Missing relationships can impact your customers across the entire customer journey.

 With Insycle's Associate app, you can automatically detect relationships and link contacts, companies, deals, custom objects, and other object types in bulk.
-You can create hierarchical associations such as child and parent relationships, and you can copy data between the linked records.
+You can create hierarchical associations such as child and parent relationships, create relationships between objects of the same type, and copy data between the linked records.
 This will maintain order in your CRM and give your teams a complete picture of every account.

 Key Use Cases